 - Harley Funeral Home

-The Funeral Service Education program at Piedmont Technical College offers both an Associate in Applied Science degree and a certificate.
+The Funeral Service Education program at Piedmont Technical College offers an Associate in Applied Science degree and two certificates.
 The A.A.S. offers students the educational foundation needed to seek licensure in South Carolina or in another state, both as a funeral director and an embalmer.
-Candidates for the associate degree or the certificate in Funeral Service Education must meet the requirements for graduation of the college and program-specific requirements.
-Available online only, the certificate was developed for students who are interested in becoming licensed funeral directors in South Carolina.
+Candidates for the associate degree or the certificate must meet the requirements for graduation of the college and program-specific requirements.
+The certificate programs were developed for students who are interested in becoming licensed funeral directors or embalmers in South Carolina.

 Our program features state-of-the-art technology for embalming, cremation and restorative art.
 The cutting-edge equipment available to students provides hands-on experience.